prem-k-r/prem-k-r/README.md

 - 👀 I’m interested in movies, anime and manga.
 - 🌱 I’m currently learning Java, C and Python.
 - 💞️ I’m looking to collaborate on new projects to learn something new or other.
-- 📫 How to reach me: You can reach me on mail in prem12321kumar@gmail.com
+- 📫 How to reach me: You can reach me on mail at prem12321kumar@gmail.com